sdaveas/telegram-summary-bot/README.md

+Before diving in, check https://github.com/sdaveas/telegram-bot-v2, which is a better-faster-stronger version of this summary bot.

 # Telegram Summary Bot

 This Telegram bot is designed to store messages from chats and provide AI-powered summaries on demand.
 It uses the Anthropic API for generating summaries and can handle various time-based summary requests.